 Political blogger Jon Worth read the article and set up a pledgebank page to which 877 people signed up to pledge £5, but unfortunately the total required was not reached.
-The campaign received a boost when the British Humanist Association (BHA) took it up and Humanists UK Patron Richard Dawkins generously agreed to match all donations up to a maximum of £5,500.
-Humanists UK administered donations via the JustGiving page where members of the public could donate.
+The campaign received a boost when we took it up and our Patron Richard Dawkins generously agreed to match all donations up to a maximum of £5,500.
+We administered donations via the JustGiving page where members of the public could donate.

 What happened next?

 The campaign aimed to raise £5,500 but ended up raising over £150,000 – enough to support buses all across the UK, adverts on the London Underground and two animated screens in Oxford Street.

 There were a huge number of repeat donors and we know that many began to treat the system as a ‘pay as you go message board’, leaving messages of support for each other and expressing exhilaration at the good-natured message being promoted.
 There was a tremendous community spirit around the campaign and we sincerely thank everyone who took part.

 And the wheels on the bus go round and round…

 The huge support for the Atheist Bus Campaign showed that non-religious people want their voice to be heard.

 The campaign spread across the world, with many national humanist organisations encouraged to adopt versions of the design for themselves, usually translating the slogan and using the same font and style.